Palestinian Declaration of Independence: Consequences

 In 2020, UN special rapporteur Francesca Albanese characterized the question of Palestinians' enduring statelessness as "particularly fraught" due to both the survival of the use of the concept of nationality as common identity and communal bond in the Palestinian context in particular, as it pertains to their exile and subsequent diaspora, and the confusion caused by less-than-full reinstatement of the concept of Palestinian citizenship, with the "significant exception" of those still with Jordanian conferred citizenship (who remained in Jordan after King Hussein ceded the West Bank in 1988).
-She characterized the de facto existence it may have as still being insufficient for the purpose of international law: "[S]ome of the functions that give purpose to [...] "the 'legal bond' that makes a person citizen of a state [...] exist" means "de facto citizenship may having a meaning in the perimeters of the State of Palestine's jurisdiction", e.g. the first Palestinian election held, being revived based on the in fieri realization of Palestinian self-determination.
+She characterized the de facto existence it may have as still being insufficient for the purpose of international law: "[S]ome of the functions that give purpose to ... "the 'legal bond' that makes a person citizen of a state ... exist" means "de facto citizenship may having a meaning in the perimeters of the State of Palestine's jurisdiction", e.g. the first Palestinian election held, being revived based on the in fieri realization of Palestinian self-determination.
 Albanese classified "important milestones" towards breaking the conditions of Article 1 of the Convention Relating to the Status of Stateless Persons which evaluates "statelessness" in opposition to being "considered 'citizens' of any state under the operation of its law", such as the "exercise [of] limited state functions" as a result of the Oslo Accords, and accordingly the PNC's declaration of independence in 1988.
 However, it would be "premature" to argue that which requires a fully sovereign state, consisting of examples given of granting entry of persons to the country and the realization of most of the fundamental rights and freedoms, in accordance with its law, thus Palestinians remained over the threshold of eligibility to receive international protection as refugees and stateless persons.
-This argument was in response to one from Palestinian professor Mazin Qumsiyeh who, in commissioning the Draft Palestinian Nationality Law for the PLO in 2011, endorsed the status of de facto citizenship of the State of Palestine, inferring that the question of citizenship is based on the one of self-determination, though calling it merely "not comparable" to the status of citizens of fully sovereign states.
+This argument was in response to one from Palestinian professor Mazin Qumsiyeh who, in commissioning the Draft Palestinian Nationality Law for the PLO in 2011, endorsed the status of de facto citizenship of the State of Palestine, inferring that the question of citizenship is based on the one of self-determination, although calling it merely "not comparable" to the status of citizens of fully sovereign states.
 Albanese considered her reasoning as explaining the lack of the law's adoption.